Axeist/Alignr/email-templates/EMAIL_TEMPLATE_SETUP.md

 - Check spam folder

 ### Redirect not working?
-- Verify redirect URLs in Supabase dashboard
+- Verify redirect URLs in Supabase dashboard include `https://alignr.cuephoria.in/auth` and `https://alignr.cuephoria.in/auth/callback`
-- Ensure Site URL is set correctly
+- Ensure Site URL is set to `https://alignr.cuephoria.in`
-- Check that your frontend handles the callback route
+- Check that your frontend handles the `/auth` route correctly
+- The confirmation link should redirect to `https://alignr.cuephoria.in/auth` after email confirmation

 ### Logo not showing?
 - Verify the logo URL is accessible